A Case of Getting Away with Robbery and

 Soon, Komatowski and Pennell crossed the bridge over the stream to retrieve two quarts of “Old Reading” beer from the Christman cabin.
 They sat drinking their beer for about 20-minutes on the steps leading into the water.

 Leaving Pennell there, Komatowski decided to go check on Rehrig.
 He found him against the railing, shaking and in a terrible nervous state.
-It was then that Rehrig told Komatowski how he wished he were dead, how he wished his suffering would end.
-He claimed he tried to soothe and bring Rehrig back from his death wish, but to no avail.
+It was then, according to Komatowski, that Rehrig said how he wished he were dead, how he wished his suffering would end.
+Komatowski claimed he tried to soothe and bring Rehrig back from his death wish, but to no avail.

 According to the written statement compiled from his 20-hours of “third degree” interrogation, Komatowski lifted Rehrig over the wooden cap piece on the side of the dam and stood him there facing the water, leaning forward.